 Detention Hearing Time Requirements

-If the minor is arrested for a misdemeanor not involving violence or possession or use of weapons and if the minor is not on probation a detention hearing must be held within 48 hours after being taken into custody.
-In all other cases, no later than the next day after the filing of a petition which must be filed within 48 hours after the arrest.
-The remedy for not filing of a petition or holding the detention hearing by the time prescribed by law is the release of the minor from custody.
+If the minor is arrested for a misdemeanor not involving violence or possession or use of weapons, and if the minor is not on probation, a detention hearing must be held within 48 hours after being taken into custody.
+In all other cases, a petition must be filed within 48 hours after the arrest.
+The remedy for not filing a petition or holding the detention hearing by the time prescribed by law, is the release of the minor from custody.

 Criteria for Detention

-The court must detain a minor only of is finds that showing has been made that the minor is a person described by Welf & I C 602 and that one or more of the following exist:
+The court must detain a minor only if it finds that showing has been made that the minor is a person described by Welf & Inst Code § 602 and that one or more of the following exist:

 - Minor violated a juvenile order